gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Connect_to_CIC.md

 * [Managing connection](#ManageConnection)

 ### Creating Clova access token {#CreateClovaAccessToken}
-To use Clova, users must authenticate their {{ book.TargetServiceForClientAuth }} account on your client (device of app).
-And, to attempt to connect your client with CIC, you must obtain a Clova access token, which has been completed with authorization of its {{ book.TargetServiceForClientAuth }} account.
+To use Clova, users must authenticate their {{ book.TargetServiceForClientAuth }} account on your client (device or app).
+And, to attempt to connect your client with CIC, you must obtain a Clova access token, which has been authorized with its {{ book.TargetServiceForClientAuth }} account credentials.
 You use [Clova Auth API](/CIC/References/Clova_Auth_API.md) for this process.

 ![](/CIC/Resources/Images/CIC_Authorization.png)